Download a printable map and see Georgia's trout streams listed by county.

 - Coleman River and its tributaries from its junction with the Tallulah River upstream to Forest Service Bridge No. 54

 - Conasauga River and its tributaries (except Jacks River watershed) upstream of the Georgia-Tennessee state line are restricted to using only artificial lures from November 1 through the last Saturday in March each year.
-Natural baits may be used during trout season.

 - Hoods Creek and its tributaries on the Warwoman Wildlife Management Area.

 - Jones Creek and its tributaries on the Blue Ridge WMA

 - Mountaintown Creek and its tributaries upstream of Mountaintown Creek Watershed Structure No. 2 (Hills Lake)

 - Noontootla Creek and its tributaries on Blue Ridge WMA.